devmnj/Reactjs-class_component_eventHandling/README.md

-# Getting Started with Class and Functional component
+# Getting Started with Event handling in a class component

 This is an example for
-1. Message passing
-2. Passing a function as props
-3. functional component to class component communication
+1. class property function[Arrow function] - event handling
+2. Arrow function @ render method - event handling
+3. Binding in constructor
+4. Binding @ render method